Home | Surgical Info | Cranial Cruciate Ligament Repair: TightRope

 Keywords:

-One of the most common injuries to the stifle (knee) of dogs is tearing of the cranial cruciate ligament (CCL).
-This ligament is similar to the anterior cruciate ligament (ACL) in humans.
-There are actually two cruciate ligaments inside the knee: the cranial cruciate ligament and caudal cruciate ligament.
-They are called cruciate because they cross over each other inside the middle of the knee.
+Inside the knee, there are two cruciate ligaments: the cranial cruciate ligament and the caudal cruciate ligament.
+They are called "cruciate" because they cross over each other in the middle of the knee.

-When the CCL is torn or injured, the tibia (shin bone) slides forward with respect to the femur (thigh bone), which is known as a positive drawer sign.
-Most dogs with this injury cannot walk normally and experience pain.
-The resulting instability damages the cartilage and surrounding bones and leads to osteoarthritis (OA).
+When the CCL is torn or injured, the tibia (shin bone) slides forward relative to the femur (thigh bone), resulting in a "positive drawer sign."

 Featured Resources